 For example, as described in Chapter 2, the Project would not affect or result in changes in the operation of the CVP Trinity River Division facilities (including Clear Creek).
-Therefore, Public Law 84-386, Public Law 98-541, the Central Valley Project Improvement Act in Public Law 102-575, Public Law 104-143, the 2000 Trinity River Mainstem Fishery Restoration Record of Decision (ROD) (Bureau of Reclamation 2000), the U.S. Department of the Interior, Office of the Solicitor Opinion M-37030 (U.S. Department of the Interior, Office of the Solicitor 2014), the 2017 Long-Term Plan to Protect Adult Salmon in the Lower Klamath River ROD (Bureau of Reclamation 2017), and Reclamation's water rights are not addressed in the cumulative analysis.
+Therefore, the Trinity River Record of Decision (ROD), the 2017 ROD for the Long-Term Plan for the Lower Klamath River, and the provisions of the Trinity River Division CVP Act of 1955 are not addressed in the cumulative analysis.